 Support For Learning Team

-Our team at Wester Hailes Education Centre consists of the SFL Leader and one teacher with specialist training.
-Assisting the Support for Learning teachers are our much valued Learning Assistants.
+Our team at Wester Hailes Education Centre consists of the SFL Leader and our much valued Learning Assistants.

 What is Support for Learning (SfL)?

 The Support for Learning Department works with students of all abilities.
 We provide support to those who experience difficulty with their learning.
 Difficulties can come in many different forms such as dyslexia, dyspraxia, sensory or physical impairment, etc.

 The Faculty works with-

 Associated Primary Schools

 Skills development Scotland